 Compose message dialog

 The standard message field in Slack can feel a bit limited when writing messages.
-To handle this Send It Later offers an alternative way of writing messages and setting the delivery time with
+To handle this Send It Later offers an easy-to-use alternative way of writing messages and setting the delivery time using the the compose dialog.

-Within the dialog you can write your message, specify the date using a calender widget, set the time and choose in what channel the message is going to get posted.
+Within the dialog you can write your message, specify the date using a calendar widget, set the time and choose in what channel the message is going to get posted.

 The dialog can also be opened with the shorthand command

 Using the compose dialog you can set up repeated postings of the same message.
 Also called recurring messages.
 This is, for example, useful if you have a reminder for your team that you want to post at the first day of every month or every Friday.